 Today's web-savvy consumers can instinctively recognize a high-quality business from first impressions alone.
 An out-of-date website could turn away potential clients and customers immediately.

 How to Choose a Web Designer

-When looking for the web design company that's right for you, consider the three value-ons that you're paying for: A suitable design, the functions you needs, and the size of the site.
+When looking for the web design company that's right for you, consider the three value-adds that you're paying for: A suitable design, the functions you needs, and the size of the site.